Discover the secrets of balancing fitness and mom life to achieve LONG TERM, amazing results. Staying in shape will never feel like a chore again.

 Remember what balance looks like

 To avoid burnout so that you can stay committed to those goals, it’s so important to remember to give yourself grace.
 Expecting perfection on all fronts can spread yourself too thin.
 The key to balancing fitness and mom life is to do your best to keep your fitness from feeling like another chore on Mom’s To-do List.
-So if you have to have a short 15 or 10 minute workout that day, it’s still better than no workout.
-Make the most out of the time that you have.
-Or maybe even, the laundry doesn’t get done so you have time to do that workout.
+So if you have to do a short 15 or 10 minute workout that day, it’s still better than no workout.
+Make the most out of the time that you do have.
+Or maybe, the laundry doesn’t get done so you have time to do that workout.

 Say you eat a bad meal, it’s still better than a DAY of bad meals.
 Acknowledge it and do better the next time you eat.
-If you stress yourself out over the little things you won’t stay committed and you will find yourself starting all over again.
+If you stress yourself out over the little things, you won’t stay committed and you will find yourself starting all over again.

-So stay balanced and do what you can make fitness a long term commitment.
+Stay balanced and do what you can make fitness a long term commitment.

 Balancing fitness and mom life with this workout